-Rarely will you hear women cheer about the onslaught of menopause.
-Yes, it signals the end of your monthly cycle, but menopause can also bring about other changes, such as hot flashes, hair dulling and, in most cases, skin issues — and these issues can last well beyond menopause.
-Why must we suffer through more adverse skin conditions later in life?
-The answer boils down to biology, but the good news is that lifestyle tweaks coupled with the right products can help your skin push through menopause practically unscathed.
+Menopause signals a time of great change.
+It marks the end of your monthly cycle, but also signals a host of other bodily changes, such as hot flashes and in most cases, skin issues.
+Why must we experience these changes in our body?
+Well you’ll have to ask a biologist for the complete answer, BUT in terms of your skin, the good news is that lifestyle tweaks coupled with the right products can help your skin push through menopause practically unscathed.
 Here, we deep dive into the causes and symptoms of menopausal skin.

 What causes menopause?

 First things first: Thankfully, menopause doesn’t hang around forever.
 Most commonly symptoms stop within a year.
 However, for some women symptoms can last as long as three years or more.
 And, sadly, symptoms strike around 85% of women both before and after they actually hit menopause — a cruel part of female biology.

 A few internal changes factor into the “why.”
 Women are born with a finite number of eggs, and once their ovaries produce the last ones, their hormone levels (particularly estrogen and progesterone) decline drastically.
 Our ovaries are actually the source of estrogen and progesterone production, the two hormones responsible for menstruation and fertility.
 When the ovaries stop releasing eggs and menstruation halts, this is considered menopause.
 Because estrogen declines, testosterone (yes, the male hormone — women have it too) then becomes “unmasked,” which can wreak all kinds of havoc.
 When all of these changes are combined, it can cause the aforementioned hot flashes (intense bouts of heat and sweating) as well as deeper voices, new facial hair growth and, yes, changes in skin.